Siemenc/KHIO-Workshop-information-and-logistics/README.md

 Make sure the grease pump clicks on the nipple before trying to pump grease.
 You might need to push the connector onto the nipple to make sure the grease-container gets filled and the grease doesn't spread around the nipple.
 If you can see the grease coming out onto the guide (not next to the nipple!) you've done it correctly.

 - Check the level of the cooling water
+To be written down

 - Refill cooling water
+To be written down

 - Clean filter of vacuum-bed
 On the left side of the machine there's a machine colored black with orange details.
 This is the machine creating the vacuum for the machine bed.
 On top of the machine there's a black cylinder where a blue tube runs into.
 This is the filter container.
 Make sure the vacuum bed is not on and unlock the clamps on the front of the filter container.
 Inside this container you will find the filter which you can just take out.
 Use compressed air to blow the dust out of the filter by blowing from the hole in the center to the edges of the filter.
 Also clean out the black filter cabinet from any dust as this otherwise would get sucked back into the filter.